paulternate/cf-venafi-automation/docs/02-one-time-aws-account-setup/README.md

-# 02. One-Time Account Setup
+# 02. One-Time AWS Account Setup

 ## What's this all about?